 You need a DMP if your funding agency requires one with your grant application, of course.
 However, there are other good reasons to create a Data Management Plan.
 Creating a DMP will help you to analyze your data practices, allowing you to optimize your storage or backup options, your naming conventions, and your other data management policies, so that it is easier to find, understand, and preserve data collected for your research projects, and (potentially) to share your data with others.

 Your granting agency's explanation of its requirements for a Data Management Plan will be an essential starting point.
 The National Science Foundation's Dear Colleague letter of May 20, 2019 outlines effective practices for data, and has links to the NSF Public Access Plan, the Data Management Plan Requirement, and Frequently Asked Questions about Public Access.
 There is often additional information that pertains directly to your specific program area or directorate.
-The National Institutes of Health provide information on their data sharing policy.
+The National Institutes of Health provide information on their public access policy.
+There are updated requirements for NIH data sharing as of 2023.
+The White House OSTP memo of 2013 established public access requirements for scientific publications including the data underlying them; these were updated in a 2022 OSTP memo.
+A FAQ document from SPARC on the 2022 OSTP memo helps to break down the updated requirements.
 SPARC (the Scholarly Publishing and Academic Resources Coalition) provides a tool to browse the data sharing requirements of various funding agencies, including NSF, NIH, and other US government agencies.

 The links below will connect you with additional resources that may be helpful as you prepare the Data Management Plan.